nkuttler/django-chaos-engineering/docs/index.rst

    developing
    class_reference

-`djangochaos` allows Django developers to quickly run simple `chaos engineering <https://en.wikipedia.org/wiki/Chaos_engineering>`_ experiments.
+`django_chaos_engineering` allows Django developers to quickly run simple `chaos engineering <https://en.wikipedia.org/wiki/Chaos_engineering>`_ experiments.
-Obviously a Django application can only create errors at the Django level, so the experiments you can run with `djangochaos` are limited in scope.
+Obviously a Django application can only create errors at the Django level, so the experiments you can run with `django_chaos_engineering` are limited in scope.

 You will need to use other tools to experiment on an infrastructure level, see also the section on :ref:`limitations <design>`.